alxn0/zet/docs/136/README.md

 # Application server

-An application server is simply a server that runs applications, and communicates with the clients through various protocols.
+An application server is simply a server that runs applications, and communicates with the clients through various protocols (For a list of possible protocol that can be used, see `curl` manpage).

 In the case of web development, the application server run behind a web server to generate dynamic content, as it can run server-side code.